 - Guessing how the fracture happened or speculating about events.

-- Accepting a fast settlement before knowing if surgery, rehab, or time off work will be needed.
+- Accepting a fast settlement before understanding whether surgery, rehabilitation, or time off work will be needed.

 What to Do